keboola/developers-docs/extend/custom-science/quick-start.md

 ---
-title: Quick start
+title: Quick Start - Creating a Custom Science Application
 permalink: /extend/custom-science/quick-start/
 ---

+This tutorial guides you through the process of creating a simple Custom Science application.
+The application logic is trivial: it takes a table with numbers as an input, and creates another table with an extra column containing those numbers multiplied by two.
+A test in KBC is included.

+The tutorial has been written for	[R](/extend/custom-science/r); changes necessary for [Python]`(/extend/custom-science/python/) are minimal.

-## Before you start:
+### Before you start

-- You must have a git repository ([Github](https://github.com/) or [Bitbucket](https://bitbucket.org/) is recommended, although any other host should work as well).
-It is easier to start with public repository.
-- You should have a KBC project, where you can test your code.
+You should have a KBC project, where you can test your code.
-- Choose your language (currently available are: [Python](/extend/custom-science/python/) or [R](/extend/custom-science/r)).

-## Creating a simple application

 ### Step 1
-Create main application file in the root of your repository.
-Depending on the language used, this is either `main.py` or [`main.R`](https://github.com/keboola/docs-custom-science-example-1/blob/master/main.R).
-Here is a minimal example:
+Create a public git repository ([Github](https://github.com/) or [Bitbucket](https://bitbucket.org/) is recommended, although any other host should work as well).

+### Step 2
+In the root of your repository, create the main application file [`main.R`](https://github.com/keboola/docs-custom-science-example-1/blob/master/main.R).
+(In Python Custom Science App, the analogous file would be called `main.py`):

 	# read input
 	data <- read.csv("/data/in/tables/source.csv");